 - avoiding foods that irritate the colon

-People with colon pain should see a doctor if pain or bowel changes last longer than a few days.
+People with abdominal pain should speak with a doctor if pain or bowel changes last longer than a few days.

-Most colon pain is due to temporary digestive trouble.
-However, it is best to see a doctor to rule out serious medical conditions, such as IBD or colon cancer.
+Most pain in this area of the body is due to temporary digestive trouble.
+However, it is best to speak with a doctor to rule out serious medical conditions, such as IBD or colon cancer.

-Colon pain is not always a sign of something serious.
+Abdominal pain and colon disruptions are not always a sign of something serious.
 Most of the time, certain foods or even stress can cause digestive trouble that will eventually go away on its own.

-However, a person should see a healthcare provider for ongoing colon pain or any other problems with the bowel to determine the cause and whether or not treatment is required.
+However, a person with ongoing pain or any other problems with the bowel should speak with a doctor to determine the cause and whether treatment is necessary.